 The study of art markets has gained remarkable momentum in recent years.
 Conferences, lectures publications and entire curricula are devoted to their history and their present state, addressing both general developments – such as the evolution of networks or questions of financialization – and the impact of particular market trends or art galleries and dealers on the history of taste and the “making” of certain artists and styles.
 The topic has attracted increasing attention in academic disciplines as diverse as art history, economics, sociology, anthropology and cultural studies.

-The growing interest in the provenance and changing fortunes of cultural artefacts has further strengthened the consensus that a study of the art trade can offer significant insights into the functioning of societies, economics and the history of art.
-The subject becomes presently all the more promising as new data, for instance on auction prices, gallery archives, or artists’ career trajectories, become available online.
-At the same time, many of the market’s sources and documents are still largely unexplored or indeed undiscovered.
+The growing interest in the provenance and changing fortunes of cultural artefacts has further strengthened the consensus that a study of the art trade can offer significant insights into the functioning of societies, economies and the history of art.
+The subject becomes presently all the more promising as new data, for instance on auction prices, gallery archives, or artists’ career trajectories, become available.
+At the same time, however, many of the market’s sources and documents are still largely unexplored or indeed undiscovered.

 TIAMSA – The International Art Market Studies Association.